kunall17/hydeout/index.md

 # Hola, I am Kunal Gupta

-I'm an Fun loving guy, who loves to develop & eat :)

-I have been keen in computer's since childhood and have been tinkering in it, I bang my head on these frameworks/libraries/language
+Fun loving guy, who loves to do stuff related to tech, have been keen in computer's since a long time and have been tinkering on it, Have been banging my head on these frameworks/libraries/language

 * Android (Java)
 * React native (Javascript)
+* Python
 * Git
 * C++
 * Matlab
+* Web development

-I study in Manipal Institute of Technology, Karnataka (India) pursuing Information technology.
+Currently studying in Manipal Institute of Technology, Karnataka (India) where I am pursuing Information technology.

+Stop by and mail me at about anything kunall.gupta17@gmail.com